 The Emotional Driver’s Seat: How To Take Control Of Anxiety and Make It Work For You

-It isn’t hard to be feeling anxious amidst ongoing distancing and global uncertainty, to say nothing of a coming summer season with plans unknown and likely disappointments.
+It isn’t hard to be feeling anxious amidst ongoing distancing and global uncertainty, to say nothing of a summer season with plans unknown, rising infection rates, and seemingly unavoidable disappointments.
 It’s hard to take control of anxiety when it feels like it’s coming from all directions these days.
 But there can be a positive spin on the kind of anxiety that may be starting to feel unwelcome: Anxiety serves us well.
 (Yes, you read that right.)

 Anxiety alerts us to hone in on what’s most important.
 Anxiety also has the potential to be deeply motivating.
 It bolsters awareness to our deepest values, and can unlock protective coping – if we can let it.
 Anxiety can be a powerful tool in helping us discover our best selves.